 - Carbon foot printing is improving through better data collection and analysis with emissions details now being joined with flight/travel information.
 We continue to monitor both internal paper usage globally as well as increasing the take up of e-invoicing.

 Colt knows there’s more to do and building on 2018, 2019 and beyond, activities are focused on improving data establishing consistency and reducing cost.

-These policies, signed by our CEO, Carl Grivner, apply to all employees, contractors, premises and activities under the control of COLT, including staff and visitors traveling off and between Colt locations inside the European Union, Switzerland and India on business or on behalf of Colt.
+These policies, signed by our CEO, Keri Gilder, apply to all employees, contractors, premises and activities under the control of COLT, including staff and visitors travelling off and between Colt locations inside the European Union, Switzerland and India on business or on behalf of Colt.